brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 functional independence in a new trial, but this impact varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.

+# Key Points

+## Question

+What is the effect of thrombectomy on functional independence when considered not from the perspective of the average effect across existing trials (the typical measure in most meta-analyses) but instead from the perspective of the expected effect in a hypothetical new trial (a measure more useful for communicating risk and uncertainty to patients and fellow clinicians).

+## Findings

+In a new hypothetical trial, thrombectomy is expected to improve the chances of functional independence by 9% for large strokes, 16% for basilar strokes, 18% for small strokes treated in the extended time window, and 19% for small strokes treated in an early time window.
+These effects are all statistically significant, in the sense that their 95% prediction intervals exclude zero, but clinically uncertain, in the sense that the intervals contain values ranging from negligble to substantial.

+## Meaning

+Evidence from 22 randomized trials implies an uncertain positive predicted effect for individual patients treated outside of these trials.
+While patients can expect to benefit, they are still unlikely to achieve functional independence, especially after a large stroke.